 When you start eating food to serve you, you soon recognize what saps your energy and what increases your energy.

 My go-to is protein in the morning.
-It gives me energy, keeps me satiated for longer and helps regulate my moods.
-We will all agree that moody mum is not what we generally want.
+It gives me energy, keeps me satiated for longer, and helps regulate my moods.
+We will all agree that a moody mum is not what we generally want.

 This balances your blood sugar which keeps your moods in check.

-My go-to is to try and have 50% of my plate filled with veggies.
+My go-to is to having 50% of my plate filled with veggies.
 Any veggies.
-They give me the vitamins and minerals my body needs, they are easy to digest, filled with water and by using a variety of veggies and colours I know I’m probably getting a good balance of what I need.
+They give me the vitamins and minerals my body needs, they are easy to digest and filled with water.
+By using a variety of veggies and colours, I know I’m probably getting a good balance of what I need.

 3. Would I feed my child this?

-on a regular basis?
+On a regular basis?
 Would my child flourish, grow and give her the energy she needs to be a happy, strong and vibrant child?
-I try and keep it simple by mostly eating food that isn’t premade.
-I can’t always stick to this, life happens and I do throw a meal in the microwave, eat pizza and snacks.
-But I try and stick to good ‘ol whole foods 80% of the time.
+I keep it simple by mostly eating food that isn’t premade.
+I can’t always stick to this though; life happens and I do throw a meal in the microwave, eat pizza and snacks.
+But, what I do is stick to good ol’ whole foods 80% of the time.

 It does our bodies wonders to give it a little break from digesting food.
 It can go and do other important things that need to be done.
-I try and keep the later night snacking to a minimum.
+I keep the later night snacking to a minimum.
 I’m also not a fan of early morning breakfasts, so I stick to coffee and then have breakfast around 09:00 – 10:00.
-But if you love to eat first thing in the morning, try and avoid eating late and see how you feel.
+But, if you love to eat first thing in the morning, avoid eating late and see how you feel.

 5. Hydrate, hydrate, hydrate

-Our bodies like to make us think we’re hungry, when we are actually thirsty.
-Try and remember to have some water handy, and when that little “I’m hungry” nagging starts, your body may be telling you you’re thirsty more than hungry.
+Our bodies like to make us think we’re hungry when we are actually thirsty.
+Remember to have some water handy, and when that little “I’m hungry” nagging starts, your body may be telling you you’re thirsty more than hungry.

 6. Use tech or just an old school journal

 If you’re questioning how nutritious your food is and whether it is serving you, why not track what you eat.
-There are some amazing Apps to help track what we’re munching down on.
+There are some amazing apps to help track what we’re munching down on.
 I’m NOT saying count your calories.
 I’m saying a food journal can help track what you’re eating (with no judgement) and how you’re feeling.
 This may help you make choices that serve you better.
-If you’re not feeling great, adjust what you eat by making small changes and see how your mood and energy are affected.
-Keep in mind your hormones and monthly cycle, but a journal will help you pick up your rhythm there too.
+So, if you’re not feeling great, adjust what you eat by making small changes and see how your mood and energy are affected.
+Keep in mind your hormones and monthly cycle, but a journal will help you pick up your rhythm there, too.

 7. Sleep critical for mums who want more energy

 Sleep is the one key to almost everything.
-Try and get rest to allow your body to digest, repair, create and do the wonderous things it does.
+For that reason, get rest to allow your body to digest, repair, create and do the wondrous things it does.

 ** Disclaimer: The Content of this blog is not intended to be a substitute for professional health or medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding your health